manuzcheruz/devforge/README.md

-# NodeForge
+# DevForge

-A Node.js development workflow automation tool that standardizes project setup and configuration through template-based project generation.
+A comprehensive Node.js development workflow automation tool that standardizes project setup and configuration through template-based project generation.
 The system features a plugin manager for extensibility and customization of project templates, complemented by integrated project analysis capabilities.

 ## Features